Category Archives: Self Care

 There’s no issue, no aspect of human life, that exceeds this in importance.
 As Jacob Needleman once said, “The destruction of time is literally the destruction of life”.

 So how do we change our relationship with time?
-How do we make it our friend, not our enemy?
+How do we make it our friend rather than our enemy?
 How do we reclaim our power over it and use it wisely and joyfully?

 Well, there are many ways to do that, but here are some of the most effective ones I’ve found: